dfinity/quill/README.md

     nano send --dry-run <path-to-file>

-`nano` could be used on an online computer to send the file:
+`nano` could be used on an online computer to send any signed transactions:

     nano send <path-to-file>